splunk/public-o11y-docs/logs/processors.rst

 .. _event-time-processor:

-Create an Event Time Processor
+Create an event time processor
 --------------------------------------------------------------------------------

-To create an Event Time Processor, follow these steps:
+To create an event time processor, follow these steps:

 #.
 Select a time format from the drop-down list.
-The wizard looks for the selected format
-   within your sample.
+The wizard looks for the selected format within your sample.
 #.
 From the matches you see, select the time when the sample event occurred, then click :guilabel:`Next`.
 #.
 Add filters to the content control bar to define a matching condition, then click :guilabel:`Next`.
    Pipeline Management only applies the new processor to log events that match this filter.